gogins/csound-extended/README.md

 You must install Android Studio 3.0.1, Android SDKs 28, 27.1.1, 23, and 21,
 GDB, the NDK, and build tools 26.0.1.

+Please note, some NDK dependencies are built in their own subdirectories, and some are built in OTHER subdirectories with their own makefiles that refer to source files in the original subdirectories.
+There is a naming convention.

 ## License